Selective high schools and opportunity class placement procedures

 • contact the school or check the school website to find out about specific assessment requirements and selection criteria

-• read the application information for entry to Years 8 to 12 in 2023 (PDF 171 KB) for more information
+• read Selective high schools – Years 8 to 12 applications for more information

 • access and complete the application form from each school’s website (only available while applications are open – June to July) and submit or send (email or mail to) the school/s by the due date.